EmployeeIssues.comU.S. Employee Rights in Plain English

 Judicial

 Associated with a judgment, or the act of judging or administrating justice, such as in court.
-Also the name of a branch of government that administrates justice, such as Federal Judicial Branch.
+Also the name of a branch of government that administrates justice, such as the Federal Judicial Branch.
 Compare to Adjudicate.

 Top